 for web & presentation needs (sRGB profile) and re-sharpened.

-so we can provide any additional closer colour matching work and on prints.
+so we can provide any later additional imaging work and on-demand prints.

 colour managed 'Optimisation' procedures are performed on high-end Macintosh